Lipschitz null-homotopy of mappings $S^3 \rightarrow S^2$: Definitions

-{\bf Proof}.
-The construction, if $[0,T]$ is thought of here as time, is identical to the homotopy built in the proposition~\ref{comb} for a middle point ${a/2\in[0,a]}$ if first cable was given there by $(S_i)^{start}$, and the second --- by $(S_i)^{end}$.
-Since the proposition~\ref{comb} works locally for $\alpha\in [a/4,3a/4]$, there is no need to define the cables for $\alpha\neq a/2$ for the construction to work.
+\begin{proof} The construction, if $[0,T]$ is thought of here as time, is identical to the homotopy built in Proposition~\ref{comb} for a middle point ${a/2\in[0,a]}$ if first cable was given there by $(S_i)^{start}$, and the second --- by $(S_i)^{end}$.
+Since Proposition~\ref{comb} works independently for all $\alpha\in [a/4,3a/4]$, it is fine that in applying the proof of Proposition~\ref{comb} we defined the cables only for $\alpha= a/2$. \end{proof}